challeau/my-notes/resources/Python/eve+mongoengine.md

 > Items passed to these events as arguments come in a list.
 And only those items that passed validation are sent.

-##### Replace events
+#### 6.3.3 - Replace events

 In the method signatures, `item` is the new item which is about to be stored and `original` is the item in the database that is being replaced.
 Callback functions could hook into these events to arbitrarily add or update item fields, or to perform other accessory action.

-##### Update events
+#### 6.3.4 - Update events

 In the method signatures, updates stands for updates being applied to the item and original is the item in the database that is about to be updated.
 Callback functions could hook into these events to arbitrarily add or update fields in updates, or to perform other accessory action.

-> `last_modified` and `etag` headers will always be consistent with the state of the items on the database (they won’t be updated to reflect changes eventually applied by the callback functions).
+> `last_modified` and `etag` headers will **always be consistent** with the state of the items on the database (they won't be updated to reflect changes eventually applied by the callback functions).

-##### Delete events
+#### 6.3.5 - Delete events

-Callback functions could hook into these events to perform accessory actions, but you can’t arbitrarily abort the delete operation at this point (use Data Validation).
+Callback functions could hook into these events to perform accessory actions, but you **can't arbitrarily abort the delete operation** at this point (use Data Validation).

-Resources
 If you were brave enough to enable the DELETE command on resource endpoints (allowing for wipe-out of the entire collection in one go), then you can be notified of such a disastrous occurrence by hooking a callback function to the `on_delete_resource(resource_name)` or `on_delete_resource_<resource_name>()` hooks.

-Note that those two events are are useful in order to perform some business logic before the actual remove operation given the look-up and the list of originals.
+Note that those two events are are useful in order to perform some **business logic before the actual remove operation** given the look-up and the list of originals.

-#### 2.5.4 Aggregation event hooks
+### 6.4 - Aggregation event hooks

-You can also attach one or more callbacks to your aggregation endpoints.
+You can also **attach one or more callbacks to your aggregation endpoints**.
 The `before_aggregation` event is fired when an aggregation is about to be performed.
-Any attached callback function will receive both the endpoint name and the aggregation pipeline as arguments.
-The pipeline can then be altered if needed.
+Any attached callback function will **receive both the endpoint name and the aggregation pipeline** as arguments.
+The **pipeline can then be altered if needed**.

 ```python
 def on_aggregate(endpoint, pipeline):